panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 `useImperativeHandle(ref, getRefValue, deps)` accepts 3 arguments: the forwarded `ref`, the function returning the ref value, and the dependencies array.

+The value returned by `getRefValue()` function becomes the value of the forwarded ref.
+That's the main benefit of `useImperativeHandle()`: it customizes forwarded ref value with anything you want.

 For example, let's use the hook and give the parent just a method `focus()`:

 ```jsx